ModelInference/texada/README.md

 -----------------------

 ~~~~
 Usage: texada [opt1] ... [optN] log-file

- Required options: -f, log-file, one of [-l, -m, -p]
+Required options: -f, log-file (positional option), one of [-l, -m, -p]

- Options:
+Allowed options:
   -h [ --help ]               produce help message
   -f [ --property-type ] arg  property type to mine
   --log-file arg              log file to mine on
   -m [ --map-trace ]          mine on a trace in the form of a map
   -l [ --linear-trace ]       mine on a linear trace
   -p [ --prefix-tree-trace ]  mine on traces in prefix tree form
-   --pregen-instants           pregenerate property type instantiations.
+  --pregen-instants           pre-generate property type instantiations.
 By default, Texada instantiates them on-the-fly.
   --allow-same-bindings       allow different formula variables to be bound to the same events.
-By default, Texada does not check instantiations of this type.
+By default, Texada does not
+                              check instantiations of this type.
   -c [ --config-file ] arg    specify file containing command line options.
-Any options entered directly to command line will override file options.
+Any options entered directly to command line will
+                              override file options.
   -e [ --event ] arg          specify a variable in the formula to be interpreted as a constant event.
   -r [ --regex ] arg          regular expression to parse event types from log [default (?<ETYPE>.*)]
   --trace-separator arg       regular expression matching trace separator lines in the log [default: --]
   --parse-mult-prop           process given log as multi-propositional.
-Lines before and after event-separators [by default: ..] are treated as propositions making up a single event.
+Lines before and after event-separators
+                              [by default: ..] are treated as propositions making up a single event.
   -i [ --ignore-nm-lines ]    ignore non-matching lines [default: false]
   --no-vacuous-findings       filter out findings which are only vacuously true (i.e. sup-threshold = 1)
   --sup-threshold arg         only find instances above the given support threshold [default: 0]
   --sup-pot-threshold arg     only find instances above the given support potential threshold [default: 0]
   --conf-threshold arg        only find instances above the given confidence threshold.
 Must be between 0 and 1 [default: 1]
   --print-stats               print the support and confidence of each finding
   --use-global-thresholds     make all inputed thresholds global [default: false]
+  --output-json               write output in json format [default: false]
+  --out-file arg              write output to out file at specified location
 ~~~~